 Category Archives: Psychology

 To smack or not to smack?
 The debate rages on.
-Max Pemberton a journalist and NHS psychiatrist has caused a bit of a stir.
-He claimed that smacking doesn’t cause deep seated psychological damage to children.
+Max Pemberton, a journalist and NHS psychiatrist, has caused a bit of a stir.
+He claimed that smacking doesn’t cause deep-seated psychological damage to children.

-In theory, many would agree that the occasional controlled smack carried out by a loving parent does not harm kids in the long term.
+In theory, many would agree that the occasional controlled smack, carried out by a loving parent, does not harm kids in the long term.

 Imagine a situation where your toddler suddenly runs into a busy road.
 There’s no time call him back.
 Instinct ensures that you grab him, often roughly, by the nearest part of his body to prevent a tragedy.

 This is necessary manhandling, fuelled by adrenaline.
 Most of us have done this and followed it up with a hug of relief, thankful our child is safe.
-When a smack follows rather than a hug of relief, what is it really about?
+When a smack follows, rather than a hug of relief, what is it really about?
 Is it to teach?
 Is it an outward expression of parental rage, a venting of feelings of failure for taking the eye off the ball so to speak?
 Is it perhaps an asserting of adult control over a smaller individual?
-Is smacking for the good of the child or to soothe the bruised adult ego?
+Is smacking for the good of the child, or to soothe the bruised adult ego?

-In spite of this argument, there may be a case for smacking but consider this.
+In spite of this argument, there may be a case for smacking, but consider this.
 If all parents’ had adequate ego control, positive coping strategies and good emotional regulation, perhaps controlled smacking might be acceptable on some occasions.

-The hard truth is the abused children we clinicians meet up and down the country have never experienced a controlled smack in an environment of care.
+The hard truth is, the abused children we clinicians meet up and down the country have never experienced a controlled smack in an environment of care.

 The reality is that many children are physically abused daily under the pretence of smacking and good discipline.

-When a parent loses control, and physically chastises a child (which is often how smacking happens), it is often explained as disciplining an out of control child.
+When a parent loses control and physically chastises a child (which is often how smacking happens), it is often explained as disciplining an out-of-control child.

-The situation is often that the parent has snapped, has in the moment lost parenting skills and has instead reacted physically to the child’s behaviour.
+The situation is often that the parent has snapped, has in the moment lost parenting skills, and has instead reacted physically to the child’s behaviour.

-The huge number of physical abuse cases are evidence that many parents have neither the emotional resilience or practical skills to manage their children’s difficult behaviour and resort instead to physical punishment.
+The huge number of physical abuse cases show that many parents have neither the emotional resilience or practical skills to manage their children’s difficult behaviour and resort instead to physical punishment.
 A smack in the hands of an angry and out of control adult can escalate into extreme violence.
 This is often under the misguided notion of discipline.

-Physical abuse is one of the primary causes of both attachment difficulties in children and more enduring mental health conditions.
+Physical abuse is one of the primary causes of both attachment difficulties in children, and more enduring mental health conditions.
 This is a primary reason why smacking is not acceptable.
 Smacking is the thin end of the wedge.